Obtaining a New Representation for the Golden Ratio by Solving a Biquadratic Equation

-\textbf{In the present work we show how different ways to solve biquadratic equations can lead us to different representations of its solutions.
-A particular equation which has the golden ratio and its reciprocal as solutions is shown as example.}
+{ { { \bf Abstract}{\bf \\[3mm] \textup{In the present work we show how different ways to solve biquadratic equations can lead us to different representations of its solutions.
+A particular equation which has the golden ratio and its reciprocal as solutions is shown as an example. }}} \\[4mm] { { \bf Keywords}{\bf \\[3mm] Golden Ratio; Algebraic Equations; Recreational Mathematics; History of Mathematics }